robertanwokonko/BlackJack-AI-game-/README.md

 # BlackJack AI game:
-This project was done in fufillment of CMI3505 Knowledge Representation and Reasoning module for my masters programme in Artificial Intelligence.
+This project was done in fufillment of CMI3505 Knowledge Representation and Reasoning (Symbolic AI) module for my masters programme in Artificial Intelligence.

 There are two players, You, and my AI.